MSW/MPH Coordinated Degree

 • Research and teaching

-The MSW/MPH Dual Degree Program provides an exciting opportunity for students to earn two graduate degrees, a Master of Public Health (MPH) and a Master of Social Work (MSW), in two academic years, including two summers, of full-time study.
+The MSW/MPH Coordinated Degree Program provides an exciting opportunity for students to earn two graduate degrees, a Master of Public Health (MPH) from The University of Alabama at Birmingham and a Master of Social Work (MSW) from The University of Alabama.
 If both degrees were earned sequentially the completion period would be three and one-half years.